Mayfly in the classroom

 - Diverse and healthy food-webs

-These less well known aspects of their biology would (for most people) include the way in which mayflies are a crucual food sources for their many predators.
-All activities will be linked (differentiated accordingly) to specific National Curriculum Key Stages.
+These less well known aspects of their biology would (for most people) include the way in which mayflies are a crucial food sources for their many predators.
+All activities are linked (differentiated accordingly) to specific National Curriculum Key Stages.

-Once you have undergone rudimentary training, MiC is both cheap and easy to set up (right).
+Once you have undergone rudimentary training, MiC is both cheap and easy to set up.

-Once up and running, a variety of activities can be run alongside, to make the expereience as hands on an interactive as possible, here are some examples:
+Once up and running, a variety of activities can be run alongside, to make the experience as hands on and interactive as possible.
+Here are some examples:

 Please use the links and information below to help you get your own Mayfly in the Classroom projects off the ground.